nt-rbmk/demo-tf-ans/README.md

 **INFO**

-In this repo you can find step-by-step insructions to create a Log aggregation/Monitoring mechanism against Kintsugi clients.
+In this repo you can find step-by-step insructions to create a Log aggregation/Monitoring mechanism against any running container.
 Terraform will be used to create a basic infrastructure on AWS, consisting of VPC, subnet(s), routes, security groups and finally an EC2 that will contain a dockerized version of Grafana, Prometheus, Promtail, Loki and Cadvisor.

 **Technologies to be used**